aws/codecatalyst-blueprints/documentation/INTRODUCTION.md

 ## What can be generated with a Blueprint?

 Blueprints can ask users for a variety of inputs and generate almost any code.aws resource.
-This includes asking for things like aws acccount connections and generating things like environments, source code, issues, etc. They are fully capable of generating code in any language too.
-By combining these components, blueprints can - for example - set up a web application project that contains a CDK stack and code.aws workflows that auto-deploy it into a customer aws account.
+Blueprints can ask users for many different types of input, like aws account connections and can generate most code.aws resources such as environments, source code, issues, etc. They are fully capable of generating code in any language too.
+By combining these components, blueprints can - for example - set up a web application project that contains a
+CDK stack and code.aws workflows that auto-deploy it into a customer aws account.

 ## Development Flow